jamesseanwright/jamesswright.co.uk/blogs/2014/1411603-leap-motion-pinvoke.md

 EDIT: I’ve just followed my tutorial to double-check my findings, and there seems to be one additional step as of SDK version 1.2; I had to manually target my processor’s architecture.
 To do this for x64, once I’d included the correct Leap.dll and LeapCSharp.dll libraries in my project, I:

-# Right-clicked my solution in Solution Explorer and clicked Properties
+1. Right-clicked my solution in Solution Explorer and clicked Properties
-# Selected Configuration Properties on the left
+2. Selected Configuration Properties on the left
-# Clicked Configuration Manager
+3. Clicked Configuration Manager
-# In the resultant dialogue, under the Platform header for the project context, I clicked <New…>
+4. In the resultant dialogue, under the Platform header for the project context, I clicked &ltNew…&gt
-# Chose x64 from the first dropdown, and copied the settings from Any CPU
-# Clicked OK, Close, and OK
+5. Chose x64 from the first dropdown, and copied the settings from Any CPU 6.Clicked OK, Close, and OK
-# Rebuilt and ran my project
+7. Rebuilt and ran my project

 Consequently, the program ran with no issues.
 Hope this helps!